Volkel Air Base

-Volkel Air Base (Vliegbasis Volkel) is a military airbase used by the Royal Netherlands Air Force (RNLAF) - Dutch: Koninklijke Luchtmacht (KLu), located near the village of Volkel, Netherlands.
-Located in the north-east corner of the province of North Brabant, the air base is home to two F-35 squadrons, No. 312 and No. 313 and a maintenance, logistical, base squadron for the RNLAF.
+Volkel Air Base (Vliegbasis Volkel) is a military airbase used by the Royal Netherlands Air and Space Force (RNLASF) - Dutch: Koninklijke Luchtmacht (KLu), located near the village of Volkel, Netherlands.
+Located in the north-east corner of the province of North Brabant, the air base is home to two F-35A squadrons, No. 312 and No. 313 and a maintenance, logistical, base squadron for the RNLASF.

 Volkel also houses the 703rd Munitions Support Squadron, part of the 52nd Fighter Wing from the United States Air Force.
 After more than 50 years, former Prime Minister Ruud Lubbers in 2013 officially confirmed the presence of 22 B61 nuclear bombs at Volkel.
 In 2021 training with the latest B-61-12 modification began and in December 2023, 14 F-16 could be seen performing an elephant walk (aeronautics) before take off.

 Description

 Volkel Air Base is located near the village of Volkel.
-It is one of several military airfields in the Netherlands, and one of the three major operational bases of the Royal Netherlands Air Force (RNLAF), the other two being Leeuwarden Air Base and Gilze-Rijen Air Base.
-Together with these, it hosts the public viewing days of the RNLAF, held annually at one of these three airfields, having both an airshow and static display of various military and civilian aircraft.
+It is one of several military airfields in the Netherlands, and one of the three major operational bases of the Royal Netherlands Air and Space Force (RNLASF), the other two being Leeuwarden Air Base and Gilze-Rijen Air Base.
+Together with these, it hosts the public viewing days of the RNLASF, held annually at one of these three airfields, having both an airshow and static display of various military and civilian aircraft.

 The airport has two parallel runways, both in the 06/24 direction, and both being just over 3020 m long.
 06L/24R is 45 m wide, and is capable of handling larger aircraft.
 It is also equipped with an instrument landing system (ILS).
 06R/24L is narrower at only 23 m wide.

 Besides military use, a trauma helicopter operated by ANWB Medical Air Assistance on behalf of the Radboud University Nijmegen Medical Centre is based here.
 The Dienst Luchtvaart Politie also makes use of Volkel Air Base.